-ACCOMPLISHMENTS OBJECTIVES KEY PERFORMANCE INDICATORS Maintained design standards for development and redevelopment projects Successfully petitioned to amend the Zoning Regulations for signs regulations.
+ACCOMPLISHMENTS OBJECTIVES KEY PERFORMANCE INDICATORS Maintained design standards for development and redevelopment projects Successfully petitioned to amend the Zoning Regulations for signs Continue with Zoning Commission to improve design regulations.
+Begin selection process for 2025 Design Excellence Awards.
 17 meetings 23 reviews of proposals for new or re-development 21 reviews of proposals for new tenant signs 1 petition to the Zoning Commission for sign regulation updates